AntonioND/ucity/readme.rst

 It is developed using BGB (http://bgb.bircd.org/), and it's tested on hardware every once in a while.

-This game was previously called BitCity.

-NOTE: I'm looking for a good pixel artist to help me with the game graphics.
-If you are interested please contact me at my email: antonio_nd at outlook dot com

 General to do list: